mr-builder/mrbuilder/core/mrbuilder-optionsmanager/README.md

  * warn - A function for logging warn level console.warn,
  * _require - A require function useful for scripts require,
  * aliasObj - Alias's you want to pass

+## Resolution
+Plugins resolve from the plugins array first, than the env.ENV.plugins array.
+If a plugin exists in both arrays it will use the configuration of the env.ENV.plugins array.
+If no configuration is given for env.ENV.plugins than no configuration will be passed to the plugin.
+If a plugin in env.ENV.plugins second argument is false than it will be disabled.